Ivy League presidents reckon with swift backlash to remarks on campus antisemitism

 “It’s unbelievable that this needs to be said: calls for genocide are monstrous and antithetical to everything we represent as a country,” he said.
 “Any statements that advocate for the systematic murder of Jews are dangerous and revolting — and we should all stand firmly against them, on the side of human dignity and the most basic values that unite us as Americans.”

+Free speech experts say the college presidents’ answers, while uncomfortable, did follow current interpretations of the First Amendment.
+Any call for genocide would deserve condemnation but “is not speech that could be banned or punished by the state,” according to the nonprofit PEN America.

+“The First Amendment’s protections for speech extend even to deeply hateful speech, unless it constitutes a true threat, incitement to imminent violence, or harassment, which is legally defined as requiring severity and pervasiveness,” said Suzanne Nossel, the group’s CEO.

-Even prior to the hearing Tuesday before the Republican-led House Education and Workforce Committee, Stefanik has called for Gay’s resignation in response to events that have occurred on campus since the Oct.
+Even prior to the hearing Tuesday before the House committee, Stefanik has called for Gay’s resignation in response to events that have occurred on campus since the Oct.
 7 Hamas attack on Israel.
 On Wednesday, she told Fox News that all three presidents needed to be removed from their leadership positions, calling their answers “pathetic.”

 “They don’t deserve the dignity of resigning,” she said.
 “They need to be fired.”

-Pennsylvania governor Josh Shapiro told reporters on Wednesday that Magill’s response was “an unacceptable statement.”
+Pennsylvania Gov. Josh Shapiro, a Democrat, told reporters on Wednesday that Magill’s response was “an unacceptable statement.”

 “I’ve said many times, leaders have a responsibility to speak and act with moral clarity.
 And Liz Magill failed to meet that simple test,” he said.
 “I think whether you’re talking about genocide against Jews, genocide against people of color, genocide against LGBTQ folks, it’s all in the wrong.
 And it needs to be called out.
 And it shouldn’t be hard.
 And there should be no nuance to that.
 She needed to give a one-word answer. ”